patrickscottbest/OIDrage/README.md

 A python script designed to make use of raw UDP port message and answer.

 # Implementation
-Python script will be built to run on a singular host, binding to 127.0.0.1 on standard port 514.
+Python script can run on a singular host, default binding to 127.0.0.1 on standard port 514.

-A prep-script will accompany that will configure a system for multiple loopback interfaces.
+# Future
-Other
+Prep script for system config, multiple loopback interfaces and systemctl control parameters if needed.